snrguy101/billpointpolicy/policy.md

 This privacy notice describes how we might use your information if you:

-Download and use our mobile application — BillPoint
+Download and use our mobile application — JustBillPoint

 Engage with us in other related ways ― including any sales, marketing, or events In this privacy notice, if we refer to: